ibm-cloud-docs/vpc/file_storage_vpc_s2s_auth.md

 1. Select the role `Editor`.
 1. Click **Review** and inspect your choices.
 1. Click **Authorize**.

+## Creating authorization for cross-region replication for all child accounts in an Enterprise
+{: #file-s2s-auth-template-replication-ui}
+{: ui}

+Enterprise account admins can [create and assign authorization policy templates](/docs/enterprise-management?topic=enterprise-management-authorization-policy-template-create&interface=ui) to the child accounts to manage authorizations centrally.
+To create an authorization policy template that can be used to enable cross-region replication for all child accounts of the Enterprise, complete the following steps:

+1. Go to **Manage > Access (IAM) > Templates** in the console.
+1. Select **Authorizations** and click **Create**.
+1. Enter a name and description for the authorization template that describes its purpose for enterprise users.
+1. Enter a description for the enterprise-managed authorization policy that describes its purpose for child account users.
+1. Click **Create**.

+Next, complete the following steps to build the authorization rules:

+1. Go to **Authorization** to specify the details of the authorization policy.
+1. Select **Assigned account(s)**.
+When you assign the authorization template to a child account, the source account is populated to the same account number as the child account, which holds the resource that is accessed.
+1. Next, you select the source service and resources.
+   1. Select **VPC Infrastructure Services** from the list.
+Click **Next**.
+   1. Select the scope by clicking **Specific resources**.
+   1. Click **Select an attribute**.
+   1. From the list, select **Resource type**.
+   1. In the next field, select **File Storage for VPC**.
+   1. Click **Next**.
+1. For the target service, select **VPC Infrastructure Services** from the list.
+Click **Next**.
+   1. Select the scope by clicking **Specific resources**.
+   1. Click **Select an attribute**.
+   1. From the list, select **Resource type**.
+   1. In the next field, select **File Storage for VPC**.
+   1. Click **Next**.
+1. Select the role `Editor`.
+1. Click **Review** and **Save**.
+1. The template is now ready to commit and assign to child accounts.

 ## Creating authorization for cross-account access in the console
 {: #file-s2s-auth-xaccount-ui}